apache/maven-site/content/markdown/project-roles.md

   are assumed to be submitted with the intent of being covered by the Apache License unless the submitter clearly marks those patches as not being covered)
-* Ensure that third party dependencies shipped as part of the project's releases are covered by a compatible license.
+* Ensure that third party dependencies shipped as part of the project's releases are covered by a compatible license;
 * Voting on release artifacts;
 * Ensure [Developers Conventions][5] are followed, or updated/improved if necessary;
-* Knows and respects the goals and processes of the community and helps educate newer members about them.
+* Knows and respects the goals and processes of the community and helps educate newer members about them and their [internal details][https://svn.apache.org/repos/private/pmc/maven/project-conventions.txt].

 #### Standards for Community Commitment